 The higher you go, the better the view - right?
 It is true that the hours of sweat put in to get to the top of any mountain in the Alps will undoubtedly pay off with a magnificent view.
 However, for families trying to share their passion for the mountains with children, the pain of exhausted little ones with sore feet, aching legs and blisters is not always worth the recompense!
 The good news is, you don't have to hike for hours to get the same reward.

 In the Champsaur valley, on the edge of the Ecrins National Park, the high mountains taper off towards Provence.
-The landscape is mountainous, rocky and and alpine on one side but open and rural with a patchwork of fields, alpine pastures, woods and forests with quaint alpine villages dotted around the mountainsides on the other.
+The landscape is mountainous, rocky and alpine on one side but open and rural with a patchwork of fields, alpine pastures, woods and forests with quaint alpine villages dotted around the mountainsides on the other.
 There are many lower altitude summits which, given the openness of the valley, provide magnificent panoramic views taking in the lake through to the high mountain glaciers.
 Have a look at our family activity holidays in this area.

 The Col du Viallet:

-As you reach the end of the forest, you will see some of the most amazing rock formations in the Champsaur valley: these gigantic columns of sandstone will definitely be worth a break – and a few pictures On your way on to the “Col du Viallet” (altitude 2240 metres) you will admire a stunning view over the lower part of the Champsaur valley and its famous “bocage” that makes it unique in a mountainous region.
-The walk gets a little bit rockier as you approach the Col du Viallet but it is a very safe hike and the path is well marked all the way.
+As you reach the end of the forest, you will see some of the most amazing rock formations in the Champsaur valley: these gigantic columns of sandstone will definitely be worth a break – and a few pictures On your way on to the “Col du Viallet” (altitude 2240 metres), you will admire a stunning view over the lower part of the Champsaur valley and its famous bocage that makes it unique in a mountainous region.
+The walk gets a little bit rockier as you approach the col, but it is a very safe hike and the path is well marked all the way.
 Reaching the Col, you will enjoy a breath taking view over the iconic “Vieux Chaillol”, the highest peak in this part of the Alps (3163 metres) and bigger brother of the Pic du Queyrel, which you will see on your left - and can reach after an additional 1 hour, harder hike.
-You may even see some “chamois” (wild antelopes) on the slopes behind the col if you get there early enough.
+You may even see some “chamois” (wild goats) on the slopes behind the col if you get there early enough.
 The round trip will take you about 3 hours – which you will not even notice!

 Why not combine some family walking with activities like rock climbing, white water rafting, kayaking canyoning or even paragliding on on of Undiscovered Mountains summer activity holidays!
 We give all our clients information on great family walks you can do other self guided or with a guide as part of our summer activity holiday.